This easy to make chocolate extract recipe gives rich chocolate flavor and aroma to any dessert or drink and boosts your temptation.

 Cocoa beans

-Cocoa beans are seeds inside the fruit of the cacao tree ( Theobroma cacao).
-The fruits, called also pods, are hand-picked and each contains 20-60 cocoa beans.
+Cocoa beans are seeds inside the cacao tree’s fruit ( Theobroma cacao).
+The fruits, also called pods, are hand-picked and contain 20-60 beans.

-You can eat raw beans that have a bitter flavor and are packed with all the nutrients as they are unprocessed. if you want to store them for later use, they need to be fermented, dried and finally can be roasted which gives them depth and a typical chocolate aroma.
+You can eat raw beans that have a bitter flavor and are packed with all the nutrients as they are unprocessed. if you want to store them for later use, they need to be fermented, dried, and finally roasted, which gives them depth and a typical chocolate aroma.

-The chocolate beans can be ground into cocoa nibs that are also great for our homemade chocolate extract.
-So you can select unroasted or roasted cocoa beans or cocoa nibs that went through the roasting process thus developing all their cocoa flavors.
+The cacao beans can be ground into cocoa nibs which are also great for pure chocolate extract.
+So you can select unroasted or roasted beans or cocoa nibs that went through the roasting process, thus developing all their cocoa flavors.

-To ensure the strong and full flavor of the roasted beans and nibs we should look for freshly roasted beans with printed roast dates on them no older than two months.
+To ensure the strong and full flavor of the roasted beans and nibs, we should look for freshly roasted finest cacao beans with printed roast dates on them no older than two months.

 Alcohol

-For Infusing chocolate in alcohol you want to use 40-50% ethanol which is equal to 80-90 proof.
-Alcohol in these standard concentrations can extract all the flavors and properties of cocoa beans that we are looking for.
+For Infusing chocolate in alcohol,, you want to use 40-50% ethanol, equal to 80-90 proof.
+Alcohol in these standard concentrations can extract all the flavors and properties of beans we are looking for.

 The kind of alcohol doesn’t matter.
-I used vodka for its neutral taste and color and I basically made chocolate infused vodka, which is very tasty by the way.
+I used vodka for its neutral taste and color, and I made chocolate-infused vodka, which is very tasty.
 Some people prefer bourbon, rum or brandy as it gives an additional touch to the extract.

 First step